 “Being out of reach isn’t a problem — it’s a blessing.
-It’s a salve that heals the wounds of a life with constant distraction.”
+It’s a salve that heals the wounds of a life that is bombarded by constant distraction.”

 — Gregg Krech

-My oldest daughter, Chani, is leaving for college at the end of this month.
-So we decided to set aside a day to do something enjoyable together.
-For our father/daughter last-outing- before-college day, we strapped two kayaks on to the top of our red Toyota RAV4 and drove several hours toward the border of Canada to a magical place called the Green Mountain Reservoir.
+When our oldest daughter, Chani, was leaving for college, we decided to set aside a day to do something enjoyable together.
+For our father/daughter last-outing- before-college day, we strapped two kayaks on to the top of our Toyota RAV4 and drove several hours toward the Canadian border to a magical place called the Green River Reservoir.

-The Green Mountain Reservoir is a Vermont State Park and perhaps the most beautiful place in the state of Vermont (which is a lofty compliment).
+The Green River Reservoir is a Vermont State Park and may be the most beautiful place in the state of Vermont (which is a lofty compliment).
 It is a large, protected body of water containing an assortment of islands, streams, outlets, inlets, campsites, picnic areas and marshes.
 The shores are dense with maples, northern pine and chest-high bushes.
-And perhaps the most magical characteristic is the presence of Loons.
+And perhaps the most magical characteristic is the presence of loons.

-On any given day we are distracted by email, phone calls, the Internet, TV, kids, the sounds of traffic, colleagues at work, kitchen snacks, talk radio, music and more.
+On any given day we are distracted by email, phone calls, the internet, TV, kids, the sounds of traffic, colleagues at work, kitchen snacks, talk radio, music and more.
 During my day at the reservoir I was in a kayak with very little to distract me.
-My food and snacks were in a waterproof bag behind my seat, which I couldn’t access without getting out of my kayak.
-My biggest distraction was on the floor of the kayak next to my right hip – a water bottle.
-That’s right . . . my biggest distraction was sipping water.
+My food and snacks were in a waterproof bag behind my seat, which I couldn’t access without getting out of the kayak.
+My biggest distraction was on the floor – a water bottle.
+Yes, my biggest distraction was sipping water.

 When we’re at home or work, it almost feels like we have to fight for the ability to be present to our lives.
 But when we’re in nature and out of reach, we can simply relax into the moment with such ease that we don’t even notice it.
-The glassiness of the water, a sudden breeze against your cheek, the sunlight reflecting on my daughter’s purple kayak, and, of course, the sound of the magical Loons.
+The glassiness of the water, a sudden breeze against your cheek, the sparkle of the sunlight and, of course, if you’re very lucky, the magical sound of loons.
 Our attention gravitates to what is around us in this very moment.
-The entire world is right in front of us.
+Whatever surrounds us and engages us becomes our world.

 We exchange the present moment of real life for a digital version of someone else’s life.

 Now we are tempted to take our distractions with us, no matter where we go.
 Cell phones often have more capability than a laptop.
 If we’re waiting in line, what do we now do with our attention?
-Do we look around, notice the people nearby, notice the artwork on the walls, or the sounds of people chatting?
-No, instead we pull out our phones and check our email, texts, and social media accounts.
-We tune into the news as if the latest information about Donald Trump’s news conference is going to be a highlight of our day.
+We scroll on our little device, rather than noticing the people nearby, the artwork on the walls, or the colors in the room.
+We’re too busy checking our email, texts, and social media accounts.
 We exchange the present moment of real life for a digital version of someone else’s life.

-So the next time you find yourself without a cell phone signal – take a deep breath, look around, and enjoy a moment of being out of reach.Tags: Attention Mental Wellness Nature Technology
+So the next time you find yourself without a cell phone signal – look around and wake up to the simple wonder of being out of reach.Tags: Attention Mental Wellness Nature Technology